+If a Breezeway bicycle facility cannot be provided along the south side of eastbound University Boulevard, implement a Breezeway bicycle facility parallel to University Boulevard that connects the planned sidepaths along University Boulevard west of Lorain Avenue to the planned Breezeway bicycle facility along Pierce Drive.

-- Repurpose one lane per direction and relocate curbs along University Boulevard between Lorain Avenue and Lexington Drive to narrow the roadway and provide safer and more comfortable facilities for people walking, biking, and rolling.
-These include: - a. an 11-foot sidewalk and 8-foot street buffer along the north side of eastbound University Boulevard, as shown in Figure 74; - b. a 16-foot Breezeway sidepath and 8-foot street buffer along the south side of eastbound University Boulevard. - c. a 10-foot sidewalk and 7-foot street buffer along the north side of westbound University Boulevard, as shown in Figure 75; and - d. an 8-foot sidewalk and 8-foot street buffer along the south side of westbound University Boulevard. - Implement protected crossings at the intersection of Lorain Avenue and University Boulevard. - Minimize crossing distances-and hence exposure to conflicting vehicle movements-for people walking, biking, and rolling by reducing inside vehicle travel lanes to 10 feet wide and reducing the number of through-vehicle travel lanes on University Boulevard from three per direction to two per direction. - Reduce the curb radii at all intersecting streets to the minimum consistent with the Complete Streets Design Guide.
+- Implement protected crossings at the intersection of Lorain Avenue and University Boulevard. - Minimize crossing distances-and hence exposure to conflicting vehicle movements-for people walking, biking, and rolling by reducing inside vehicle travel lanes to 10 feet wide and reducing the number of through-vehicle travel lanes on University Boulevard from three per direction to two per direction. - Reduce the curb radii at all intersecting streets to the minimum consistent with the Complete Streets Design Guide.
 Prioritize the safety of people walking, biking, and rolling over the speed and convenience of turning vehicles and following vehicles that might need to reduce their speed.